 Write when you feel like writing, whether that is in the morning, evening, midnight or afternoon (depending on if your work/school schedule allows it).

-Try different times of the day, you might just surprise yourself and find you actually work better at a different time that what you’ve been working at.
+Try different times of the day, you might just surprise yourself and find you actually work better at a different time than what you’ve been working at.

-Your concentration and focus changes throughout the day, though this can also be affected by what you eat and drink, how you slept and other things going on in your life.
+Your concentration and focus can change throughout the day, though this can also be affected by what you eat and drink, how you slept and other things going on in your life.

 There are natural rhythms such as feeling tired and sluggish around early afternoon, usually just after lunch when the body diverts energy to break down the food you’ve eaten.

 If you insist on writing every day, then definitely try a few different times.